You’ve got a great script to launch a stellar campaign. Hire the right voice over talent for your media project—and it can be a game changer.

 Narrowing Your Choices of Voice Over Talent

-Zero in on what type of voice(s) can best present your message, given the approach and delivery you’ll be using.
+Zero in on the type of voice(s) that can best present your message, given the approach and delivery you’ll be using.

-Don’t assume that because a talent is experienced or has good reviews, they can provide the best read for your project.
+Don’t assume that because a talent is experienced or has good reviews, they will provide the best read for your project.
 The audition can give you the added assurance you need.

 Type of Media Project & Run